Sitifis (Greek: Σίτιφα): Roman city in the province of Mauretania Caesariensis, modern Sétif in Algeria.

 In the new, northwestern part of the city, two Christian churches were built (25x11 and 42x20 meters), decorated with beautiful mosaics, which can be dated between 378 and 429.
 These churches prove that Christianity was becoming popular.
 According to Augustine, the bishop of Hippo Regius, two thousand people were baptized after an earthquake in 419.
 He also mentions a local bishop, a school, and a monastery.
 There were several kinds of Christians in Sitifis, including those who listened to the patriarch of the West (i.e., the bishop of Rome, the pope), and those who followed the Donatist leaders.

-The city was conquered by the Vandals in 429, who would continue to Carthage in 439, and create a new kingdom in Africa.
+The city was conquered by the Vandals, who would continue to Carthage in 439, and create a new kingdom in Africa.
 In this period, the bathhouse was restored.
 A famous fresco of the birth of Venus dates back to those years.

 In 534, count Belisarius, fighting for the Byzantine emperor Justinian, reconquered Carthage an reintegrated Africa into the Roman world.
 Another general, Solomon, conducted campaigns in the interior and recovered Sitifis.note[Procopius, Vandal War 2.20, 2.30.]
 He also built new walls.note[Procopius, Buildings 6.7.9.]
 Donatist Christianity was outlawed but continued to exist.